harism/android-pagecurl/README.md

 ToDo
 ====
 * Adjust fake soft shadow calculation.
-Current 'Drop shadow', cast behind curl, implementation is not exactly what one wants necessarily.
+Current 'drop shadow', cast behind curl, implementation is not exactly what one wants necessarily.
 It might be better strategy to leave some 'softness' for situations in which radius is close to zero.
-Currently it means show is decreased to non-existent.
+Currently it means shadow is decreased to non-existent.
 Well, that's how shadows work, but considering from usability side..
 * Add some details to make it a bit more book alike.